Ernest Rutherford 1871 - 1937

 Died: 19 October 1937, in England

 Ernest Rutherford’s parents were James and Martha Rutherford.
 Ernest was the fourth of twelve children.
-In 1876 the Rutherford family moved to Foxhill, and Ernest was given his first science book at the school there, when he was 10 years old.
+In 1876, the Rutherford family moved to Foxhill, and the ten-year-old Ernest was given his first science book at school there.
 In 1877, while at school in Havelock, Rutherford won a scholarship to Nelson College.

 After three years at Nelson College, Rutherford won a further scholarship to attend university.
 Rutherford went to Canterbury College (now University of Canterbury) from 1890 to 1894, graduating with a Bachelor of Arts in 1892, and then with a Masters of Arts in Mathematics, Mathematical Physics and Physical Science the following year.
 While at university he was also a keen rugby player.

 After graduating, he taught for a few weeks at Christchurch Boys’ High School, but was not particularly successful as a teacher.
 He enrolled at university again to study Geology and Chemistry for a Bachelor of Science, so he would be eligible for a scholarship that would allow him to study overseas.

 Ernest Rutherford left New Zealand in 1895 to study at the Cavendish Laboratory, Cambridge, as a research student.
 He adapted a device he had developed back in New Zealand, using it to detect electro-magnetic waves, and in 1896 succeeded in detecting waves over several hundred metres.
 The head of the Cavendish Laboratory, Professor J. J. Thomson, recognised Rutherford’s ability as a researcher and invited Rutherford to work with him.

 Rutherford became interested in radioactivity after radioactive atoms were discovered in 1896.
 He discovered that radioactive atoms gave off two different types of rays, which he named alpha and beta rays.